Nice to meet you.

 As we’ve mentioned earlier in this article, your company may not have a choice when it comes to data security.
 Chances are your company is legally obligated to protect certain information.
 As Justin pointed out, nonprofits working in fields such as global aid or health and human services may be subject to HIPAA regulations or other legal obligations.

 “Nonprofits are managing some incredibly important and sensitive information, especially if you work in health and human services or global aid.
-It’s not just donor information, it’s information about the people you’re helping.
+It’s not just donor information.
+It’s information about the people you’re helping.
 Keeping that data secure has to be the first priority.”

 Reviewing the compliance information for tax-exempt entities on the IRS website is a great place to start.
 This can give you a clear overview of what you’re required by law to do when it comes to data security.
 From there, you can integrate those into your strategy and even implement a software solution to help organize and maintain your compliance program.